AVN Award for Best Supporting Actor

 The AVN Award for Best Supporting Actor is an award that has been given annually by sex industry company AVN since the award's inception in 1984.

 Till 2008, the award was awarded annually for two different categories–film and video.
 From year 2009, it is awarded annually for a single category.

 First recipient of the award was Richard Pacheco, who was awarded at 1st AVN Awards in 1984 for his performance in Nothing to Hide.
-As of 2023, Randy Spears is the most honoured pornographic actor with seven awards followed by Xander Corvus with four awards, while four pornographic actors–Steven St. Croix, Tony Tedeschi, Tom Byron and Tommy Pistol with three awards and nine pornographic actors–Richard Pacheco, Ron Jeremy, Jamie Gillis, Mike Horner, Jon Dough, Michael J. Cox, Wilde Oscar, Joey Silvera and Rick Savage–have won the award two times.
+As of 2025, Randy Spears is the most honoured pornographic actor with seven awards followed by Xander Corvus with four awards, while four pornographic actors–Steven St. Croix, Tony Tedeschi, Tom Byron and Tommy Pistol with three awards and nine pornographic actors–Richard Pacheco, Ron Jeremy, Jamie Gillis, Mike Horner, Jon Dough, Michael J. Cox, Wilde Oscar, Joey Silvera and Rick Savage–have won the award two times.
 Jamie Gillis is the oldest recipient of the award at the age of 55 for his performance in Forever Night (1999) and Xander Corvus is the youngest recipient of the award at the age of 23 for his performance in Star Trek:The Next Generation - A XXX Parody (2012).
-The most recent recipient is Tommy Pistol, who was honoured at the 40th AVN Awards in 2023 for his performance in Grinders.
+Steven St. Croix is the only pornographic actor to have won in three different decades–the 1990s, 2000s, and 2010s.
+The most recent recipient is Nathan Bronson, who was honoured at the 42nd AVN Awards in 2025 for his performance in Ulterior Motives.